Calbabreaker/dotfiles/README.md

 ![zsh-screenshot0](https://user-images.githubusercontent.com/57030377/146282133-c45581fc-f543-4279-9c7a-8b40148ab1ce.png)

 NOTE: Need to install Source Code Pro Nerd Font (using `yay -S nerd-fonts-source-code-pro`) in order for it to work.
+Also requires [ripgrep]("https://github.com/BurntSushi/ripgrep") for some keybinds.